What is gorder?

 This example ordermap corresponds to the atom type POPC-C22-32 (C22 of POPC).
 Lines beginning with # are comments, while lines starting with @ and $ define plotting parameters.
 Other lines contain the calculated order parameters.
 The first column represents the first coordinate of the bin (here x-dimension), the second column represents the second coordinate (here y-dimension), and the third column contains the average order parameter for the bin.
 The data is stored in row-major order.
 Note that the order parameter may be NaN; ensure your plotting software can handle such cases.

-When visualized, the ordermap for this atom type might look like this:
+When visualized, an ordermap for a specific atom type might look like this:

 Ordermaps are especially useful for analyzing simulations involving transmembrane proteins.
 For such analyses, ensure the protein is centered and, ideally, RMSD-fitted in the trajectory.